Unclaimed cremains found in abandoned funeral home

 Authorities are investigating after a tow truck driver was hit and killed while loading a vehicle on his truck.More >

+Gruesome details are emerging in the torture death of a 4-year-old Michigan girl.More >

+Gruesome details are emerging in the torture death of a 4-year-old Michigan girl.More >

-Authorities are investigating after a pedestrian was hit and killed by a semi.More >
+Authorities are investigating after a woman was hit and killed by a semi while walking in Bay City.More >

-Authorities are investigating after a pedestrian was hit and killed by a semi.More >
+Authorities are investigating after a woman was hit and killed by a semi while walking in Bay City.More >

 Imagine driving down an unfamiliar road when all of a sudden it comes to an end without warning.
 That’s what happened to one Mid-Michigan man.More >